HELVE/H_OVERVIEW/README.md

 <a name="divisions"></a>
 ### Agency Sub-brands

-Helve AVR itself is based on a core drive to visually hack the world and change the environment we live in.
+Helve AVR is based on a core drive to visually hack the world and change the environment we live in on a large scale.

-leave a mark on the world
+- leave a mark on the world

-make large scale creative technology interactive projects
+- make large scale creative technology interactive projects

-have an audiovisual creative house to experiment
+- have an audiovisual creative house to experiment

 Here is the current list of brands: